hpcaitech/ColossalAI/applications/Chat/examples/README.md

 <div align=left>We also train the reward model based on LLaMA-7B, which reaches the ACC of 72.06% after 1 epoch, performing almost the same as Anthropic's best RM.

 ### Arg List
-- --strategy:          the strategy using for training, choices=['naive', 'ddp', 'colossalai_gemini', 'colossalai_zero2'], default='naive'
+- --strategy:          the strategy using for training, choices=['naive', 'ddp', 'colossalai_gemini', 'colossalai_zero2'], default='colossalai_zero2'
 - --model:             model type, choices=['gpt2', 'bloom', 'opt', 'llama'], default='bloom'
 - --pretrain:          pretrain model, type=str, default=None
 - --model_path:        the path of rm model(if continue to train), type=str, default=None